HealthSciTech/Dynamic_iFogSim/README.md

 ### ifogsim folder

-This folder includes a re-configuration script and an exported executable jar file from modified ifogsim(https://github.com/DongDongJu/iFogSim).
-If a user wants to simulate their own fog system then the user has to make their workflow by using modified ifogsim.
+This folder includes a re-configuration script and an exported executable jar file from extended ifogsim.
+If a user wants to simulate their own fog system then the user has to make their workflow by using extended ifogsim.

 ### snipersim folder